jbialobr/JsQRScanner/README.md

 **.isActive()**

-Returns false if scanner was stoped, true otherwise.
+Returns false if scanner was stopped, true otherwise.

 **.isScanning()**